MichaelSPG/ContactTrackingSystemDemo/README.md

-this project was create with .net 6
+this project was created with .net 6